c4ndybar/weather-forecaster/readme.md

 ```

 ## Requirements
-Make a weather forecast application that gives the weather forecast for the current day.
+Make a weather forecast application that gives the a plain text description for the current day's weather forecast (like a weatherman might provide).
 The application should prompt for a city name and them provide the forecast for the city in the following format.
 ```
-The forecast for <city> is <temperature description>, <humidity description>, <wind description>, and calls for <weather state>.
+<city> will be <temperature description>, <humidity description>, and <weather state description>.
 ```
 An example in plain text...
 ```
-The forecast for Las Vegas is hot, dry, windy, and calls for lots of sun.
+Las Vegas will be hot, dry, and sunny.
 ```

-#### Rules for forecast componenets
+### Determining the text to display
+Use this table to determine when to say it's hot/cold, humid/dry, etc.

 | Weather component| Value         | Description Text  |
 | ---------------- |:-------------:|:------------------|